itsbjoern/motorturbine/docs/module/reference/reference.rst

 Documents
 ---------
-Possible ways to create new documents.
-For now only one way using the BaseDocument class.
+Create new documents by subclassing the base class.

 .. toctree::
    :maxdepth: 2